lirmm/waves-core/docs/user_doc/service/submissions.rst

 Submission Inputs
 =================

-The submission input panel show all registered inputs.
+The submission input panel shows all registered inputs.

 You can modify some information on existing params directly in list.
-You can sort inputs by drag / drop on the left side.
+You can sort inputs by drag&drop on the left side.

 .. figure:: backoffice/submission-params-1.png
     :width: 90%